Resume Tips for Recent Grads

 Proofread

-Remember to do a spelling and grammar check on your Resume before submitting.
-Spelling, punctuation, and grammatical errors in your Resume may signal an undesirable lack of attention to detail.
+Remember to do a spelling and grammar check on your Resume before submitting or printing it.
+Spelling, punctuation, and grammatical errors in your Resume can negatively impact your chances of success.

 In Conclusion

-I hope this article helps as you approach crafting a compelling Resume as a recent college graduate.
-Navigating the competitive job market as an entry-level professional is a once in a lifetime experience!
-I wish you luck on the exciting journey of launching your career.
+I hope this article helps you with crafting a compelling Resume as a recent grad.
+Being an entry-level professional is a once in a lifetime experience!
+I wish you luck on the journey of launching your career.